Stock market today: Wall Street pulls back from its record after a shaky day

 “Big picture: these were helpful numbers for the Fed to gain confidence,” said Lindsay Rosner, head of multi-sector fixed income investing at Goldman Sachs Asset Management.

-Following the report, bets built on Wall Street that the Fed will likely start cutting in June.
+Following the report, traders' bets remained on June as the likeliest starting point for the Fed's rate cuts.
 The yield on the two-year Treasury, which follows expectations for the Fed, dipped to 4.48% from 4.51% late Thursday.

-The yield on the 10-year Treasury, which also focuses on longer-term economic growth, likewise slumped immediately after the report, though it pared its drop later in the morning.

 Wall Street loves lower interest rates because they encourage people and companies to borrow, which can strengthen the economy, and because they boost prices for stocks and other investments.